10 Famous Sonic Branding Examples: The Science of Audio

 • Night Ad: Played with a jazzy, bass-heavy tone (cool).

 This is Sonic Flexibility.
-The core melody (the DNA) remains the same, but the instrumentation changes to fit the emotional context of the advertisement.
+The core melody (the DNA) remains the same, while the instrumentation shifts to fit the advertisement’s emotional context.
 This is crucial for brands that operate across multiple verticals.

 4. Mastercard: The Sound of Ratification